 - Able to generate who your audience demographic is and what topic they are interested in

-- Data visualization tool that brings your analytics to life (visual life, of course)
+- A data visualization tool that brings your analytics to life (visual life, of course)

-Price Tag: Must contact and speak to an expert for pricing (dependant on brand mentions and historical data access)
+Price Tag: You need to contact and speak to an expert for pricing (dependent on brand mentions and historical data access)

-HubSpot is kind of like a one-stop spot.
+HubSpot is kind of like a one-stop marketing shop.
 You can do everything from social media to marketing to emails (yes, email marketing is still a thing).
-HubSpot gives you the power to easily monitor your interactions, conversations, and even the audience on social media platforms.
+HubSpot allows you to easily monitor your interactions, conversations, and even the audience on various social media platforms.

-One of our favourite features about HubSpot’s monitoring tool is the capability to target specific audiences using context from the contacts database (which is also tied to a free CRM feature!).
-So you’ll have all the necessary tools to manage daily interactions and engagement.
+One of our favourite features of HubSpot’s monitoring tool is the capability to target specific audiences using context from the contacts database (which is also tied to a free CRM feature!).
+So it has all the necessary tools to manage daily interactions and engagement.